bradpurchase/bradpurchase/README.md

 />

 - ✨ Pronouns: he/him
-- 💼 I work [@lightspeed](https://github.com/lightspeed) as a Staff Software Developer
+- 💼 I work at [Jobber](https://github.com/GetJobber) as a Staff Software Engineer
 - 💻 I love to code in Ruby (Rails ❤️), TypeScript, Go, and Swift
 - 🎨 Occasionally I design things too!
-- 👀 Always working on fun side projects, some of them even see the light of day, like [https://groceryti.me](GroceryTime)
+- 👀 Always working on fun side projects.
+Some of them even see the light of day, like [https://groceryti.me](GroceryTime)